 The Group sets its objectives for managing capital to safeguard the capacity to continue to operate, to continue to provide a return to stockholders, to safeguard the interest of related parties, and to maintain an optimal capital structure to reduce the cost of capital.

-The Group's debt ratio as of December 31, 2020 and 2019, were 67% and 73%, respectively.
+The Group's debt ratio as of December 31, 2021 and 2020, were both 67%.

-(ad) Changes of liabilities from financing activities
+(ac) Changes of liabilities from financing activities

 Reconciliation of liabilities arising from financing activities was as follows: